Discord4J/Discord4J/README.md

 Here are some real-world examples of large bots using Discord4J:

-* [Groovy](https://groovy.bot/) - An easy to use music bot used by more than 4 million servers.
+* [Groovy](https://groovy.bot/) - Was the second-largest bot on Discord, serving music to over 4 million servers before its shutdown in August 2021.
-* [ZeroTwo](https://zerotwo.bot/) - An anime multi-purpose bot used in more than 250K servers.
+* [ZeroTwo](https://zerotwo.bot/) - An anime multi-purpose bot used in over 1 million servers.
-* [DisCal](https://www.discalbot.com/) - Implements Google Calendar into Discord as seamlessly and comprehensively as possible; serving nearly 14K servers.
+* [DisCal](https://www.discalbot.com/) - Implements Google Calendar into Discord as seamlessly and comprehensively as possible; serving over 21k servers.
-* [Shadbot](https://github.com/Shadorc/Shadbot) - A configurable multipurpose bot with music, gambling mini-games, video game stats, and more; serving almost 12K servers.
+* [Shadbot](https://github.com/Shadorc/Shadbot) - A configurable multipurpose bot with music, gambling mini-games, video game stats, and more; serving nearly 12K servers before its shutdown in August 2021.

 Do you own a large bot using Discord4J?
 Ask an admin in our Discord or submit a pull request to add your bot to the list!